nvattikonda/springboot-jetty-httpchannel-listener/README.md

 In application.properties or application.yaml configure following properties

-`nv.jetty.httpchannel.listener` property defines whether httpchannel listener should be enabled/disabled.
+`nv.jetty.httpchannel.diagnostics` property defines whether httpchannel diagnostics should be enabled/disabled.
 Default value is `false` to enable value should be `true`

 `nv.jetty.request.parsingTimeInMillis` property defines which requests `DiagnosticsManager` should making entry to log file.